Demographics of Nunavut

-Nunavut's small and sparse population makes it unlikely the territory will be granted provincial status in the foreseeable future, although this may change if the Yukon, which is marginally less populous, becomes a province.
+Nunavut's small and sparse population makes it unlikely the territory will be granted provincial status in the foreseeable future.

 Age structure

 The median age in Nunavut is 25.1 years, according to the 2016 census.
 This is significantly younger than the median age of Canada (41.2 years).
 Those aged 65 years and over account for 3.8% of the population.